 Two review authors independently performed the data extraction and assessed risk of bias in the included studies.
 We also evaluated the quality of evidence using the GRADE approach.
 We converted scales for pain intensity to a common 0 to 100 scale.
 We quantified treatment effects using mean difference for continuous outcomes and risk ratios for dichotomous outcomes.
 We used effect sizes and 95% confidence intervals as a measure of treatment effect for the primary outcomes.
 When the treatment effects were smaller than 9 points on a 0 to 100 scale, we considered the effect as small and not clinically important.

-Our searches retrieved 4449 records, of which three trials were included in the review (n = 1825 participants), and two trials were included in the meta-analysis.
+Our searches retrieved 4449 records, of which two trials were included in the review (n=1785).
 For acute LBP, there is high-quality evidence for no difference between paracetamol (4 g per day) and placebo at 1 week (immediate term), 2 weeks, 4 weeks, and 12 weeks (short term) for the primary outcomes.
 There is high-quality evidence that paracetamol has no effect on quality of life, function, global impression of recovery, and sleep quality for all included time periods.
 There were also no significant differences between paracetamol and placebo for adverse events, patient adherence, or use of rescue medication.
-For chronic LBP, there is very low-quality evidence (based on a trial that has been retracted) for no effect of paracetamol (1 g single intravenous dose) on immediate pain reduction.
-Finally, no trials were identified evaluating patients with subacute LBP.
+No trials were identified evaluating patients with subacute or chronic LBP.